misrakberhe/TorontoAirBnb/README.md

 ## Project Motivations

-The motivation for this project was to see provide an avenue to increase bookings for AirBnB's.
+The motivation for this project was to find an avenue to increase bookings for AirBnB's.

 ## File Descriptions